 - Pay for a web host – The most reliable way that gives you the most control is to pay for a web hosting account.
 You supervise the website content, you have your own email addresses, and you have more control.

-Don't pay too little.
+Don’t pay too little.
 Super discounts mean a web host does not have a lot of capacity, so be weary of web hosts that are too cheap.
 They might suffer outages.
 If it is $5 a year, it is probably too good to be true.
-Don't pay too much, on the other hand, either.
+Don’t pay too much, on the other hand, either.
 When choosing a web host, don’t just look for the cheapest because many times, you get what you pay for.

 A year contract with a discount is pretty standard in the web hosting industry.
 Reputable web hosts will list testimonials of their customers.
 Visit those sites and see if those sites load quickly.
 Get referrals from friends and people to whom you place your trust.